 When planning learning activities and assessments for a hybrid course, you will find the process is equivalent with translating a face-to-face course online.
 All the learning activities and assessments should work toward your course learning objectives.
 Assessments provide evidence that your learners have mastered the key knowledge and skills of the course.
 Learning activities create engaging and motivating learning experiences for your learners.

-Since a hybrid course happens in two learning environments (synchronous online/face-to-to face and asynchronous online), you can plan activities that benefit the strengths of each learning environment.
+Since a hybrid course happens in two learning environments (synchronous online/face-to-face and asynchronous online), you can plan activities that benefit from the strengths of each learning environment.
 Some activity examples below may work better in one environment versus another; several may adapt to both environments.

 Synchronous or Face-to-Face

 Considering the benefits of two learning environments, plan learning activities that promote active and authentic learning during the synchronous online or face-to-face sessions:

 - Brainstorming and idea generation

 - Capturing students’ misconception and first impression, while providing immediate instructor and peer feedback

 - Activities and assessments that require students’ nonverbal communication